-Conducting new hire reviews sets new employees up for success in their positions and can greatly reduce turnover.
+Conducting a new employee performance review sets your team up for success in their positions and can greatly reduce turnover.

 These early evaluations let employees know you have a vested interest in helping them achieve their goals, which is proven to increase their level of engagement.
 What’s more, new hire reviews allow you to catch and correct performance deficiencies before they become a detriment to an employee’s job or the organization.

-The timing – when should you conduct a new hire review?
+When should you conduct a new employee performance review?

 It would be easy to draw up a widespread policy (e.g., all new hires are evaluated after their first 60 days on the job.)
 But a policy like that would ignore the most important factor in choosing the best timing – how long is the learning curve for that position?

-Ideally, you should conduct a review just as your new hires reach the end of the expected learning curve.
+Ideally, you should conduct a new employee performance review just as your new hire reaches the end of the expected learning curve.
 Waiting until that point gives new employees time to get comfortable with their responsibilities and your expectations, whether that takes 30, 60 or 90 days or more.